niblit/the_chess_project/README.md

     > Location: ```logic/src/components/piece.rs```<br>

-    Using an struct, containing both team and piece type enums, this is the complete piece representation as position will be stored in the board.
+    Using an struct, containing both team and piece type enums, this is the complete piece representation as position will be stored implicitly in the board.

 - Game outcomes:

     > Location: ```logic/src/components/outcome.rs```<br>

     This is, to the best of my knowledge, all posible ways a chess game can end, I am using an enum to represent it, The three non-drawing outcomes hold the player that won the game:
-    - With a winning player
+    - With a winning side
       - Checkmate
       - Resignation
       - Timeout